lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Getting started
 ~~~~~~~~~~~~~~~~~~~

 At a high level, we are roughly following a Forking Workflow version of Gitflow `as described here <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>`_.

-You should plan to make feature-specific branches off of the ``develop`` branch of a local copy of the code running on your own machine.
+You should plan to make feature-specific branches off of the ``develop`` branch (for lookit-api, lookit-docs) or ``master`` branch (for ember-lookit-frameplayer) of a local copy of the code running on your own machine.
 This will keep the codebase as clean as possible.

 First create your own fork of lookit-api, ember-lookit-frameplayer, and/or lookit-docs.
 Follow the directions for installation of lookit-api or ember-lookit-frameplayer if needed.